geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 The step time is similar to our previous submission.
 Aside from figuring out the way to make Python fast, we also want to see if we can save more memories.
 So George put in the free, some intermediate buffer can be freed.
-There are also the test buffer we generated for beam search and some LRU thingy that needs to manage this memory vector.
+There are also the test buffer we generated for BEAM search and some LRU thingy that needs to manage this memory vector.
 We don't have a counter.
 Counter just means how many we are tracking, but not how many there in LRU.